ValPaliy/valticus/content/posts/The Twitter Exodus - A Shift in the Social Media Landscape.md

   - Elon Musk
 ---

-(this is a continuation of [my previous article on the subject](https://valticus.pro/posts/why-i-no-longer-use-twitter-to-promote-my-services/); and yes, I still call it Twitter, not X)

 Since Elon Musk's acquisition of Twitter in late 2022, the platform has undergone significant changes.
 These changes, ranging from content moderation policies to the platform's very name, have led to a notable exodus of users.

 ## The Reasons Behind the Exodus